chameleonTK/hashcode-2019/README.md

 *** the detail version please go to [official website](https://hashcodejudge.withgoogle.com/#/home)

 ### (tiny) Analysing Problem

-This solution will get around 717698 points (712155 in the compentition; #851 Worldwide / #39 in UK)

 The idea behide this is a simple greedy algorithm.